Learn how to speak Italian like a local with Rosetta Stone.

 There are many practical reasons for investing the time to learn Italian, but there’s also the pleasure of being able to connect, understand, and have enriching experiences through the power of language.

 Here are just a few of the other benefits you’ll enjoy when you learn to speak Italian.

 As a romance language, Italian shares some commonalities with other languages across Europe.
 Spanish, French, Italian, and Portuguese are all originate from the same language family.
 By learning one romance language like Italian, you may gain insight and connections to other languages like Spanish and vice versa.

 ITALIAN IS AN IMPORTANT LANGUAGE FOR FOODIES

 Is there anyone who isn’t interested in Italian food?
-Knowing not only what’s on the menu but also the ingredients of your favorite Italian dishes can have many delicious side effects in the kitchen and at your favorite restaurant or trattoria.
+Knowing not only what’s on the menu but also the ingredients of your favourite Italian dishes can have many delicious side effects in the kitchen and at your favourite restaurant or trattoria.

 LEARNING HOW TO SPEAK ITALIAN CAN HELP YOU TRAVEL WITH CONFIDENCE